 Letter of forgiveness

-If pretending to talk to someone who is not present seems too weird to you, writing a letter often is helpful.
+If pretending to talk to someone who is not present seems too weird to you, writing a letter can be helpful.
 You say the same things but on paper.

 Your journey to self-forgiveness